MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

 DSC differs from PowerShell Desired State Configuration (PSDSC) in a few important ways:

-- DSC doesn't _depend_ on PowerShell, Windows PowerShell, or the [PSDesiredStateConfiguration module][00].
+- DSC doesn't _depend_ on PowerShell, Windows PowerShell, or the [PSDesiredStateConfiguration module][07].
 DSC provides full compatibility with PowerShell DSC Resources through the `Microsoft.DSC/PowerShell` and `Microsoft.Windows/WindowsPowerShell` _adapter resources_.

-  With the `Microsoft.DSC/PowerShell` adapter resource, you can use any PSDSC resource implemented as a PowerShell class .
+  With the `Microsoft.DSC/PowerShell` adapter resource, you can use any PSDSC resource implemented as a PowerShell class.
 The resource handles discovering, validating, and invoking PSDSC resources in PowerShell.
 The resource is included in the DSC install package for every platform.

   With the `Microsoft.Windows/WindowsPowerShell` adapter resource, you can use any PSDSC resource